JeffersonLab/SRO-RTDP/rtdp/cpp/cpu_emu_docker/example/README.md

 - `-f FILE`: Input file to send
 - `-s SIZE`: Size of random data to generate if no input file (default: 10M)

+The script will create an `input` directory in the current working directory for temporary files when generating random data.

 ## Complete Test Example

 1. In terminal 1 (receiver):